Stack (abstract data type)

 Additionally, a peek operation can, without modifying the stack, return the value of the last element added (the item at the top of the stack).
 The name stack is an analogy to a set of physical items stacked one atop another, such as a stack of plates.

-The order in which an element added to or removed from a stack is described as last in, first out, referred to by the acronym LIFO.
-As with a stack of physical objects, this structure makes it easy to take an item off the top of the stack, but accessing a datum deeper in the stack may require removing multiple other items first.
+The order in which elements are added to or removed from a stack is described as last in, first out, referred to by the acronym LIFO.
+As with a stack of physical objects, this structure makes it easy to take an item off the top of the stack, but accessing a datum deeper in the stack typically requires removing multiple other items first.

 Considered a sequential collection, a stack has one end which is the only position at which the push and pop operations may occur, the top of the stack, and is fixed at the other end, the bottom.
 A stack may be implemented as, for example, a singly linked list with a pointer to the top element.

 A stack may be implemented to have a bounded capacity.
 If the stack is full and does not contain enough space to accept another element, the stack is in a state of stack overflow.

 History

 Stacks entered the computer science literature in 1946, when Alan Turing used the terms "bury" and "unbury" as a means of calling and returning from subroutines.
 Subroutines and a two-level stack had already been implemented in Konrad Zuse's Z4 in 1945.

-Klaus Samelson and Friedrich L. Bauer of Technical University Munich proposed the idea of a stack called Operationskeller ("operational cellar") in 1955 and filed a patent in 1957.
+Klaus Samelson and Friedrich L. Bauer of the Technical University of Munich proposed the idea of a stack called Operationskeller ("operational cellar") in 1955 and filed a patent in 1957.
 In March 1988, by which time Samelson was deceased, Bauer received the IEEE Computer Pioneer Award for the invention of the stack principle.
 Similar concepts were independently developed by Charles Leonard Hamblin in the first half of 1954 and by Wilhelm Kämmerer with his automatisches Gedächtnis ("automatic memory") in 1958.

 Stacks are often described using the analogy of a spring-loaded stack of plates in a cafeteria.
 Clean plates are placed on top of the stack, pushing down any plates already there.
 When the top plate is removed from the stack, the one below it is elevated to become the new top plate.

 Non-essential operations

 In many implementations, a stack has more operations than the essential "push" and "pop" operations.
 An example of a non-essential operation is "top of stack", or "peek", which observes the top element without removing it from the stack.
 Since this can be broken down into a "pop" followed by a "push" to return the same data to the stack, it is not considered an essential operation.
-If the stack is empty, an underflow condition will occur upon execution of either the "stack top" or "pop" operations.
+If the stack is empty, an underflow condition will occur upon execution of either the "peek" or "pop" operation.
 Additionally, many implementations include convenience operations that handle common tasks, such as checking if the stack is empty or returning its size.